Instrucions to authors

 4. Corpus of the manuscript, which should contain:

-Development: This section does not necessarily bear the title "Development".
+- Main text: This section does not necessarily bear the title "Main text".
 Instead, we recommend freestyle titles and subtitles, as required.

 Type of study